Gamer1092/Honours-Project/README.md

 # Honours-Project
-2D Gaming Tutorials created using JavaScript and HTML5
-Purpose: Demonstrate that game development is not restricted to DirectX
+2D Gaming Tutorials created using JavaScript and HTML5 to demonstrate that game development is not restricted to DirectX